 Rather than it being part of damage control, reinvention (whether significant changes or minor tweaks) needs to be an inherent part of leadership and brand culture.
 You want your brand to be pioneering the way forward, not scrambling to make the finish line.

 Smart commercial decisions always weigh up and fairly consider the interests and needs of all parties.
-However, if the motivation for your brand reinvention is purely self-serving, or designed solely to preserve your public image, instead of truly resolving the issues present, you are entirely missing the point of influential leadership in the modern world.
+However, if the motivation for your brand reinvention is purely self-serving, or designed solely to preserve your public image, instead of truly serving your market, you are entirely missing the point of influential leadership in the modern world.
 This perspective will skew the outcome of your reinvention and it likely won’t achieve the objectives you were hoping for.

 More than anything, true brand reinvention, whether a personal or leadership brand or that of a business, has to first come from a place of truly taking ownership of your mistakes and their impact.
-You must be prepared to take genuine responsibility for them, regardless of whether they are public knowledge or not, and utilise them to grow through for the greater good.
+This doesn’t mean you always have to publicly disclose them, but you must be prepared to take genuine responsibility for them regardless.
 This requires the recognition that all leaders have strengths and skills to be developed and true greatness is rooted in a lifelong learning journey.

-Shevonne Joyce teaches high calibre leaders and personal brands the secrets of how to be the true go-to brand in their industry and create businesses and brands that are as successful on the inside as they appear on the outside.
-For a confidential conversation, please get in touch.
+Shevonne Joyce teaches high calibre leaders and personal brands the secrets of how to be the true go-to brand in their industry.